How to optimize frontend performance on an ecommerce website?

 Faster websites = more traffic, now it is official

-Ecommerce website users expect best performance that match user experience of native app and market leaders like Zalando or Instagram.
+Ecommerce website users expect the best performance that matches the user experience of a native app and market leaders like Zalando or Instagram.
 Google is helping developers measure how users see the website performing and push website owners to improve.
-It is now official that soon this will also officially affect google organic search results - Core Web Vitals become ranking factor from May 2021.
+It is now official that soon this will also affect google organic search results - Core Web Vitals become ranking factor from May 2021.

-Long story short: the fastest website gets the more organic traffic it gets.
+Long story short: the fastest website gets the more organic traffic.

-The key is to understand how to research performance issues, how to fix the most popular ones on ecommerce websites and how to measure if the situation is improving.
-And of course try to squeeze that into always limited budget.
+The key is to understand how to research performance issues, how to fix the most common ones on ecommerce websites and how to measure if the situation is improving.
+And of course to try to squeeze that into an always limited budget.

-Following research is based on hundreds of hours of optimization of real high traffic ecommerce websites with the aim to give the most effective hints.
+The following research is based on hundreds of hours of optimization of real high traffic ecommerce websites with the aim of giving the most effective hints.

 How to measure performance ?